 - Store high: Keep all medications in a secure, high cupboard, not on bedside tables.

 - Pick up dropped pills: If you drop a pill, find it immediately.
-Don't assume you will find it later - your dog will beat you to it.

-Key Takeaway: strict storage and immediate retrieval of dropped pills are essential to prevent accidental ingestion.
+Key Takeaway: Strict storage and immediate retrieval of dropped pills are essential to prevent accidental ingestion.

 What to do if your dog eats ibuprofen